vincent-noel/cd2sbgnml/README.md

 ## Acknowledgements

-This work was initially done at [SysBio group](http://sysbio.curie.fr/) in [Institut Curie](https://curie.fr/) under the supervision of Andrei Zinovyev, in collaboration with Alexander Mazein from [EISBM](http://www.eisbm.org/) and the Disease Maps community.
+This work was initially done by Ludovic Roy at [SysBio group](http://sysbio.curie.fr/), [Institut Curie](https://curie.fr/), under the supervision of Andrei Zinovyev in collaboration with Alexander Mazein from [EISBM](http://www.eisbm.org/).
+The work was initiated in connection to the efforts of the [Disease Maps](http://disease-maps.org/) and [SBGN](http://sbgn.org/) communities.

 Thanks to Frank T. Bergmann for his SBGN rendering tool which made debugging a whole lot easier.